9aia/thal/pm/ROADMAP.md

 #### Generative Character Building

-- Generate a character using a prompt
 - Generate a character from a framework (asking the learning goals, interests, occupation and observations)
 - "Surprise Me" feature for auto-generated character based on "about me" textarea
-- Improve custom character building tab
-  - Add "generate" icon button to each field (e.g., name, description)
 - Display character configured instructions
   - Add "Keep Character instructions private" to Character Builder
 - Fork characters
-- Add character edit button (if its yours) to chat and contact options
+- Add character edit button (if its yours) to contact options
 - Add recently created section in new chat view
 - Add profile photos (generate or upload)